A Performance Indicator Framework for Accessibility Data: Transportation

 - Accommodations

-- Arrangements which allow persons with disabilities to fully take part in society, including accessing services, employment, or housing.
-When an environment is not inclusive and cannot be modified for persons with disabilities, accommodations can allow for equal participation.
+- Arrangements that enable persons with disabilities to fully participate in society, including accessing services, employment, or housing.
+Accommodations help support equal participation in environments that are not inclusive and cannot be modified for persons with disabilities.

 (English Content)